polyipseity/obsidian-terminal/README.md

 ## Usage

 - To start a new external or integrated terminal
+	- Ribbon
+		1. Click on the `Open terminal` ribbon.
+		2. Choose the desired profile.
 	- Context menu
 		1. Right-click on files, folders, or tab headers.
-		2. Choose the desired terminal action.
+		2. Choose the desired action (and profile).
 	- Command palette
 		1. Press `Ctrl+P` or click on the `Open command palette` ribbon next to the left window border.
-		2. Choose the desired terminal action.
+		2. Choose the desired action (and profile).
 - To save and restore integrated terminal history
 	1. Keep the terminal open when exiting Obsidian.
 	2. Terminal history will be restored next time Obsidian is opened.